Want to do your own SEO as a musician? Before you start optimizing your website it’s crucial, in any SEO project, to first get to know your keywords.

 So if you're an artist using your own name, this is something you'll need to be aware of when you're researching your keywords.
 You might want to look up search volumes for those modified or refined keywords as well.

-Some band names include a word that also happens to be a word used for something else.
+Some band names include a word that also happens to be a word for something else.

-The main point here is that, when building your Master Keyword List, you’ll need to keep in mind that searches for your band name might be mixed in with searches for the “other thing”.
+Another important thing to keep in mind when building your Band Keyword List is that searches for your band name might be mixed in with searches for the “other thing.”

-So, keep this in mind when building your Master Keyword List.
+So this is something important to keep in mind when building your Band Keyword List.

 We can’t close off an article about SEO keywords without mentioning the long tail.